Amateur Photographer verdict

 How we test phones

-We review smartphones from the perspective of choosing a smartphone for its photography and camera performance, so we’ll be starting by looking at what the Samsung Galaxy A55 offers in terms of the cameras and what features are included for photography and video.
+We review smartphones from the perspective of choosing one for its photography and camera performance, so we’ll be looking at what the Samsung Galaxy A55 offers with its cameras, and the features included for photography and video.

 Hardware, design and features

-The Samsung Galaxy A55 has a new design that makes it look even more like the Samsung S24 series, however, it’s roughly half the price.
-And whilst it does look a lot like the Samsung S24+, the S24 Plus is physically smaller, but actually has a larger (6.7inch) screen thanks to much smaller bezels.
+The Samsung Galaxy A55 has a new design that looks even more like the Samsung S24 series – but is roughly half the price.
+And whilst it does look a lot like the Samsung S24+, the S24 Plus is physically smaller, yet has a larger (6.7inch) screen owing to its much smaller bezels.

 The A55 is a well-built phone, and the solidly put together frame really benefits from the upgrade to aluminium.
 Whilst Gorilla Glass Victus+ protects the front of the phone, there’s a different type of Gorilla Glass on the back, which doesn’t seem as scratch proof.